bandrewfisher/logfish_client/README.md

 # Logfish React client

 This is the code for the Logfish client.
 Before you set up this client, first follow the instructions for setting up the server locally at [https://github.com/bandrewfisher/logfish_server](https://github.com/bandrewfisher/logfish_server).
-After you have set up the server and this client locally, you can start using Logfish by downloading the Logfish npm package.
+After you have set up the server and this client locally, you can start using Logfish by downloading the Logfish npm package: [https://www.npmjs.com/package/logfish](https://www.npmjs.com/package/logfish)

 ## Clone this repository and install dependencies